 1) Encourage Communication and Feedback

 Poor communication is an issue that busy plants often face.
 There are several areas in which plant managers can help the situation.
+But before go through this, as supply chain professionals I would recommend to take Communication Strategies Course by Communication expert Alaa.

 Delivering bad news